Aviel-Resnick/networkMonitoringProgram/README.md

 No ARP Entries Found.

 Next a C# Program uses substrings to detect the lines with MAC Addresses, and pull out the MACS.
-It produces an output like -
+It produces an output like the one below -

 00-7f-28-45-33-8e
 00-24-d7-9d-aa-8c